-“Slow Fire” does not require much explanation.
-The shooter takes his position on the firing line, assumes the prescribed position and loads with one cartridge at a time and is allowed one minute per shot to fire the string.
+In “Slow Fire”, the shooter takes his position on the firing line, assumes the prescribed position, loads with one cartridge at a time, and is allowed one minute per shot to fire the string.

 Rifle: Rifles to be used in High Power Rifle competition must be equipped with metallic sights or scopes for the “F” class, should be capable of holding at least 5 rounds of ammunition and should be adapted to rapid reloading.
 It is common to find competitions organized into three divisions, Service Rifle, Match Rifle and “F” Class.
 The rifles currently defined as “Service Rifles” include the M1 Garand, M1A (M14 type), AR15 (M16 type) and similar commercial equivalents.
 Winchester and Remington have made their Model 70 and Model 40X rifles in “match” versions and custom gunsmiths have made up match rifles on many military and commercial actions.
 1903 and 1903-A3 Springfield, 1917 Enfields and pre-war Winchester Model 70 sporters in .30-06 are all equipped with clip slots for rapid reloading.
 The most suitable rear sights are aperture or “peep” with reliable, repeatable 1/2 minute (or finer) adjustments.
 Front sights should be of either the post or aperture type.